-Now that BDD’s clinical features have been identified and well-characterized, and studies of its prevalence have been done, it’s clear that BDD isn’t rare — in fact, it’s quite common.
+In reality, BDD has nothing to do with vanity.
+It’s a common and often severe mental disorder.
+And now that BDD’s clinical features have been identified and well-characterized, and studies of its prevalence have been done, it’s clear that BDD isn’t rare — in fact, it’s quite common.
 Unfortunately, BDD still remains under-recognized and under-diagnosed.

 Just about anyone can get Body Dysmorphic Disorder.
 BDD affects:

 - Both men and women – about 40% of people with BDD are men, and about 60% are women.

 - People of almost any age (from age 4-5 up into old age):